Plan to implement JETP Declaration approved

 Relevant units will develop a resource mobilization plan to implement the JETP Declaration, and carry out pilot projects related to just energy transition; while at the same time implementing the resource mobilization plan with international financial support and technology transfer to promote the conversion of coal-fired power and fossil energy to clean energy, and develop renewable and new energy forms (green hydrogen, green ammonia).

-It also mentions the need to upgrade and develop smart, advanced, and modern infrastructure facilities for the production, transmission, storage, distribution, and management of electricity, which are capable of large-scale integration of renewable energy sources; intensify electrification and develop human resources to gradually master modern technology, towards producing equipment serving the development of renewable energy, and improving the management capacity of the energy industry.
+It also mentions the need to upgrade and develop innovative, advanced, and modern infrastructure facilities for the production, transmission, storage, distribution, and management of electricity, which are capable of large-scale integration of renewable energy sources; intensify electrification and develop human resources to gradually master modern technology, towards producing equipment serving the development of renewable energy, and improving the management capacity of the energy industry.

 The conversion from coal-fired power plants to clean energy sources is one of the key tasks specified by the plan, along with developing an eco-system for the renewable energy industry and services, promoting the generation of electricity from biomass, garbage, and solid waste to utilize agricultural and forestry by-products, building and implementing regulations on the rate of renewable energy for electricity distribution organizations, and a renewable energy credit market.